 Since the development of mold in a home can precipitate severe respiratory problems, many professionals recommend the use of dehumidifiers.
 Nevertheless, like any other piece of household equipment, they are not without some dangers.
 Under the wrong conditions, they can become a danger to health instead of improving it.
 Here are some precautions when using a dehumidifier.

 A dehumidifier that is too small for the room or home it’s in will run continuously and be less effective.
 This means that you may feel as if your dehumidifier is deterring mold growth when actually it is not.
 Humidity must drop below 50 percent in order to deter mold growth.
 Your dehumidifier will also wear out faster under such conditions.

 Choose your dehumidifier according to the amount of square feet it must cover and the average level of humidity in your home.
 This is important regardless of why you’re using the dehumidifier — whether it’s to make the home more comfortable or to kill fleas by removing moisture from the air.

 On the opposite end of the spectrum from wondering “Are dehumidifiers bad for your health?”, some people have the mistaken notion that a dehumidifier will solve all existing mold problems.
 If your home already has an advanced problem with mold, installing a dehumidifier will not remove it.
 In fact, a dehumidifier may aggravate the problem further, since the fans of the unit could push the mold into other areas of your home.

 While a dehumidifier will probably remove the disagreeable odor, the only way to get rid of advancing mold that is hiding in walls and other spaces is to have a contractor remove it — a more expensive but much more reliable option.
-If you have any question about whether mold is still developing in your home, it’s a good idea to have it tested.
+If you have any questions about whether the mold is still developing in your home, it’s a good idea to have it tested.